Colombo crime family: Second Family War (1971–1975)

-On June 28, 1971, Colombo held the second league rally at Columbus Circle in Manhattan.
-As Colombo prepared to speak, Jerome A. Johnson walked up to Colombo and shot him in the back of the head three times; seconds later, Colombo's bodyguards shot Johnson to death.
+On June 28, 1971, Colombo held the second rally of the IACRL at Columbus Circle in Manhattan.
+As he prepared to speak, Jerome A. Johnson walked up to Colombo and shot him in the back of the head three times; seconds later, Colombo's bodyguards shot Johnson to death.
 The shooting did not kill Colombo but left him paralyzed for the last seven years of his life; he died of natural causes on May 22, 1978.
-Although many in the Colombo family blamed Joe Gallo for the shooting, the police eventually concluded that Johnson was a lone gunman after they had questioned Gallo.
+Although many in the Colombo family blamed Gallo for the shooting, the police eventually concluded that Johnson was a lone gunman after they had questioned Gallo.

 Shortly after the Colombo shooting, a meeting of the high-ranking members of the family was held.
-At the meeting, underboss Mineo was asked to take over as interim boss, but Mineo refused, citing his advanced age and failing health, and instead recommended that consigliere Yacovelli become acting boss.
+At the meeting, underboss Mineo was asked to take over as interim boss.
+Mineo refused, citing his advanced age and failing health, and instead recommended that consigliere Yacovelli become acting boss.

-Mugshot of Joseph Yacovelli from the New York City Police Department, entered into his FBI file in 1965.
+A mugshot of Joseph Yacovelli from the New York City Police Department, entered into his FBI file in 1965.

 Although the leadership of the Colombo family believed that Gallo was the mastermind behind the attempt on Colombo's life, Yacovelli opted not to pursue vengeance against Gallo right away.
-The New York Police Department may have contributed to Yacovelli's hesitation; although the police believed that Gallo was not involved in the Colombo shooting, they were aware that many members of the Colombo family did and would likely attempt to take revenge.
-Therefore, the police had assigned officers to follow Gallo around and ensure he was not harmed, making it nearly impossible for the Colombo family to get to Gallo.
-Killing Gallo so soon after the attempt on Colombo would also likely give the police the impression that a full-scale mob war was ensuing on the streets of New York and would therefore draw too much heat.
+The New York Police Department (NYPD) may have contributed to Yacovelli's hesitation; although police believed that Gallo was not involved in the Colombo shooting, they were aware that many members of the Colombo family did and would likely attempt to take revenge.
+Therefore, the NYPD assigned officers to follow Gallo and ensure he was not harmed, making it nearly impossible for the Colombo family to get to him.
+Killing Gallo so soon after the attempt on Colombo would also likely give police the impression that a full-scale mob war was ensuing and would therefore draw too much heat.

-By early 1972, however, most of the publicity surrounding the Colombo shooting had faded away, and an open contract was subsequently placed on Gallo's head.
-On April 7, 1972, acting on a quick tip, four gunmen walked into Umberto's Clam House in Little Italy and killed Joe Gallo as he was dining with his family.
-Looking for revenge, Albert Gallo sent a gunman from Las Vegas to the Neapolitan Noodle restaurant in Manhattan, where Yacovelli, Alphonse Persico, and Gennaro Langella were dining one day.
-However, the gunman did not recognize the mobsters and shot four innocent diners instead, killing two of them.
+By early 1972, most of the publicity surrounding the Colombo shooting had faded away, and an open contract was placed on Gallo's head.
+On April 7, acting on a tip, four gunmen walked into Umberto's Clam House in Little Italy and killed Gallo as he was dining with his family.
+Looking for revenge, Gallo's brother Albert sent a gunman from Las Vegas to the Neapolitan Noodle restaurant in Manhattan, where Yacovelli, Alphonse Persico and Gennaro Langella were dining.
+The gunman did not recognize the mobsters and shot four innocent diners instead, killing two of them.